LeadPages/api-standards/readme.md

 returned resource's schema could have changed since the last access.
 Thus, the idea that the stored record is the "latest" is incorrect.

+Versions must be maintained at least one version back.
+If the `v3` API is current, the `v2` API must be marked as deprecated but kept available.

 Some valid examples of versions:
 - `v1`
 - `v2`